epfl-lara/cs320/README.md

 ## Grading

 The grade is based on a midterm (30%) as well as project work (70%) that has many aspects: the implementation in [Scala](https://www.scala-lang.org/), a written report, oral presentation, and answers to questions, in presentation and throughout the semester.
 There will be no written exam.
-Here is the weight of the milestones:
+Here is the weight of the milestones in the overall course grade:

-Grade breakdown:
   * 30% Midterm
   * 10% Lab 1
   * 10% Lab 2